nf-core/modules/README.md

     ..truncated..
     ```

-3. Install the module in the pipeline directory:
+3. Install the module in your pipeline directory:

     ```console
     $ nf-core modules install . fastqc